 The RFC is a description of what you can still do despite your limitations.
 The SSA will use the RFC to determine whether you are able to work.
 If the SSA finds that you are not able to work, then you may qualify for the medical-vocational allowance.

 The medical-vocational allowance is not meant to be a long-term solution.
 The SSA understands that your condition may improve over time.
 As such, the medical-vocational allowance is designed to be a temporary disability benefit.
 The SSA will periodically review your case to see if you are still eligible for the benefit.

-If you are considering applying for social security disability benefits, you may want to contact an experienced New York Disability Lawyer.
+If you are considering applying for social security disability benefits, you may want to contact an experienced new york social security disability lawyers.
 An attorney can help you navigate the complicated application process.
 So, if you want to apply for asthma disability, contact our experienced attorneys today!

 Wednesday : 9am–5pm